-Each year, approximately two-thirds of enrolled students are enrolled in the program on a full-time basis (9-12 credits for Fall/Spring semesters).
+A majority of students are enrolled in the program on a full-time basis (9-12 credits for Fall/Spring semesters).
 The course of study is competency-based and grounded in a scientist-practitioner model of professional preparation.
-Students acquire knowledge and skills relevant to the practice of school psychology, are provided with performance feedback, and are evaluated on the competencies they display.
+Students acquire knowledge, skills, and dispositions relevant to the practice of school psychology, are provided with performance feedback, and are evaluated on the competencies they display.
 Students are expected to integrate academic study and applied practice.
 This objective is addressed by having students complete rigorous course work, practica (i.e., field experiences completed in conjunction with academic requirements), and an internship (i.e., a professional apprenticeship completed under the supervision of both site-based and university supervisors).